Blue House Farm

 Mid-October–March for brent geese and wintering wildfowl; April–June for breeding birds and for hares.

-No dogs on the permissive footpath, please.
-Please keep dogs under strict control elsewhere.
+No dogs on the permissive footpath, and please keep dogs under strict control elsewhere.

 Please take care to close gates behind you as this is a working farm as well as a nature reserve.
 Leaflet available at the reserve or from Essex Wildlife Trust visitor centres.
 For more information call the warden on 01621 740687.